Hisdad/docker-gentoo/README.md

 We run a build with dockerfile-diag, which uses the prior glibc image as a source.

-The result is a fully usable diagnostic image but its about 1.2Gb
+The result is a fully usable diagnostic image but its about 1.2Gb.
+Note that the programs we have compiled are under /destination which is not part of the path.

 We run a build with dockerfile-php,  which uses the prior diag image as a source.
 This takes about 40mins as it pulls in lots of stuff.